PX4/PX4-Autopilot/nuttx/configs/sim/README.txt

 size of the add-on program is controlled in another way.
 Here are the steps for increasing the stack size in that case:

-  cd ../apps/namedapps  # Go to the namedapps directory vi namedapps_list.h   # Edit this file and increase the stack size of the add-on rm .built *.o         # This will force the namedapps logic to rebuild
+  cd ../apps/builtin    # Go to the builtin apps directory vi builtin_list.h     # Edit this file and increase the stack size of the add-on rm .built *.o         # This will force the builtin apps logic to rebuild

 Buffered I/O Issues
 -------------------